ArchGalileu/pessoal2018/content/page/bilhetes.en.md

 ---
 title: "Sonatas and Partitas for Solo Violin by J. S. Bach (BWV 1001 - 1002)"
 linktitle: Tickets
-description: Concerts thursdays at 17:00 at Igreja da Misericórdia do Porto, MMipo, Porto, Portugal
+description: Concert on Thursdays at 5:30 pm and Sundays at 11:30 am at the Church of São Nicolau, Porto, Portugal
-summary: Sonatas and Partitas for Solo Violin by J. S. Bach (BWV 1001 - 1002), Gaspar Santos, violin, at Igreja da Misericórdia do Porto, MMipo
+summary: Sonatas and Partitas for Solo Violin by J. S. Bach (BWV 1001 - 1002), Gaspar Santos, violin, in the Church of São Nicolau, Porto
 date: 2022-12-01T00:00:00+01:00
 type: event
 #authors: [gasparsantos]
 slug: tickets
 aliases:
   - /en/bilhetes
 menu:
   - sidebar
 weight: 6
 draft: false
 showReadingTime: false
+image: /images/gaspar-wide.png
 ---
 ![](/images/viralagenda.png)

-You can purchase tickets online on the calendar below or in person at the ticket office of [MMipo - Museu da Misericórdia do Porto](https://www.mmipo.pt/)
+You can purchase tickets online on the calendar below at any time or in person, available 3 hours before, next to the entrance of [Igreja de São Nicolau, Porto](https://pt.wikipedia.org/wiki/Igreja_de_S%C3%A3o_Nicolau_ (Porto) "Wikipedia page")

 We accept, in addition to cards and transfers, online payments in ![Bitcoin by Lightning Network](/images/bitcoinsmall.png)